-PwC UK's quality control system for our Assurance practice is based on International Standard on Quality Control (UK and Ireland) 1 'Quality control for firms that perform audits and reviews of historical financial information and other assurance and related services engagements' (ISQC (UK&I) 1), issued by the Auditing Practices Board (APB).
+PwC UK's quality control systems for our Assurance practice are based on International Standards on Quality Control (UK and Ireland) 1 - 'Quality control for firms that perform audits and reviews of historical financial information and other assurance and related services engagements' (ISQC (UK&I) 1) - issued by the Auditing Practices Board (APB).

-ISQC (UK&I) 1 applies to firms that perform audits of financial statements, report in connection with investment circulars and provide other assurance services where they relate to activities that are reported in the public domain and are therefore in the public interest.

-The objective of ISQC (UK&I) 1 is for the firm to establish and maintain a system of quality control to provide it with reasonable assurance that:
+ISQC (UK&I) 1 applies to firms that perform audits of financial statements, reports in connection with investment circulars and provide other assurance services where they relate to activities that are reported in the public domain and are therefore in the public interest.
+The objective of ISQC (UK&I) 1 is for the firm to establish and maintain systems of quality control to provide it with reasonable assurance that:

-- the firm and its personnel comply with professional standards and applicable legal and regulatory requirements - reports issued by the firm, or by engagement leaders are appropriate in the circumstances.
+- the firm and its personnel follow professional standards and applicable legal and regulatory requirements - reports issued by the firm, or by engagement leaders are appropriate in the circumstances.

-In addition, compliance with International Standards on Auditing (UK and Ireland) issued by the APB requires PwC UK to have a quality control system for the audits of financial statements.
+In addition, compliance with International Standards on Auditing (UK and Ireland) issued by the APB requires PwC UK to have quality control systems.

-The policies and procedures that form our internal quality control system have been documented, and there is a monitoring regime to enable the Executive Board to review the extent to which the policies and procedures are operating effectively.
+The policies and procedures that form our internal quality control systems have been documented, and there is a monitoring regime to enable the Executive Board to review the extent to which the policies and procedures are operating effectively.